waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Untested Hypotheses & To-Do
 - **To-Do:** Test teaching Flash as soon as I exit Sprout Tower.

-## Sprout Tower Escape Plan (V9 - Final Hypothesis)
+## Sprout Tower Escape Plan (V10 - Exploration)
-*Previous plans failed due to a critically flawed pathfinding tool and incorrect assumptions about the map layout.
-The tool is now fixed.*
+*All previous plans failed due to a buggy pathfinding tool and incorrect assumptions about the map layout.
+The tool is now fixed and has confirmed all known ladders on this side are unreachable.*
-Hypothesis: The ladder at (6, 4) is the correct exit path from the western section of SproutTower2F.
-My previous attempt to path there failed due to the buggy tool.
+Hypothesis: A path connecting the west and east sides of SproutTower2F exists through the large unseen area in the center.
-1. From my current position at (8, 15), use the refined `path_master` tool to navigate to the ladder at (6, 4).
+1. From my current position at (8, 15), navigate to the edge of the unseen area at (8, 9).
-2. Descend to 1F.
+2. Explore eastward from (8, 9) to reveal the path.
-3. On 1F, navigate to the main tower exit at (9, 15).
+3. Once on the eastern side, find the ladder down to 1F.